A poisoned chalice? Deputy Presidency, the well-paying, powerful job no one leaves unscathed

 The tough-talking Riggy G, as he is popularly known, has been reduced to issuing apologies to those he wronged a long way from the "Murima" (Mt Kenya) kingpin.

-But even before he knows his fate, Rigathi can draw consolation from the fact that – he is not the fast one to be in this situation – and will not be the last one.
+But even before he knows his fate, Rigathi can draw consolation from the fact that – he is not the first one to be in this situation – and will not be the last one.

 Kenya has had 10 Vice Presidents and 2 Deputy Presidents since the colonialists fled, leaving us the tough job of self-governance in 1963.